Welcome to the Bear Class

 Please click here to download the Y3 Writing Standards

-Mesolithic Neolithic social economical hunter-gatherer farmers archaeology immigrated revolution Stone Age Iron Age Bronze Age Ice Age BC/BCE AD time period
+Mesolithic Neolithic immigrated revolution Stone Age Iron Age Bronze Age Ice Age BC/BCE AD time period invaded

-Learning what these words mean will help you during our first topic.
+Learning what these words mean will help you during our second topic.

 Our P.E days are Monday and Wednesday.

 Our weekly Spanish lesson will be on a Wednesday.

 Our weekly spelling test will be on a Friday.